Norfund invests in green infrastructure to improve essential infrastructure services.

 of world population will live in cities by 2030

 The number of people living within cities is projected to rise to 5 billion people by 2030.
-Common urban challenges include congestion, insufficient basic services such as electricity and water & sanitation shortages of adequate housing, declining infrastructure and rising air pollution.
+Common urban challenges include congestion, insufficient basic services such as electricity and water and sanitation shortages of adequate housing, declining infrastructure and rising air pollution.

 Today, 883 million people worldwide live in slums.
 Urbanization challenges can be overcome in ways that allow cities to continue to thrive and grow, while improving resource use and reducing pollution and poverty.
 Investments in projects or private companies in the waste management sector support in allowing for continued growth.